We tend not to notice someone’s nose unless it is misshapen or out of proportion. Then, it can detract from other attractive facial features.

 Rhinoplasty or nose surgery can reshape the nose for a more proportionate size and contour, either reducing the size of your nose or rebuilding portions of the nose’s structure through the use of cartilage grafts.

-Dr. Rodwell has performed many successful rhinoplasties and studied with Dr. Calvin M. Johnson, Jr., the premier surgeon who first popularized many of the open structure rhinoplasty techniques still used today.
+Dr. Rodwell has performed many successful rhinoplasties, and he studied with Dr. Calvin M. Johnson, Jr., the premier surgeon who first popularized many of the open structure rhinoplasty techniques still used today.
+These techniques help improve the appearance but also can prevent long term problems with collapse and loss of support.
 Concurrent with a cosmetic rhinoplasty, Dr. Rodwell can perform nasal surgery to correct breathing difficulties.
 These procedures can include a turbinate reduction, nasal valve repair, or septoplasty to correct a deviated septum

 Some patients choose to have a facelift at the same time as rhinoplasty for an enhanced overall look, while others also have a chin implant to provide a better profile to balance the nose.